 “Employees benefit from using equipment that is safer and more conducive to workflows.”

-Further, if a machine cuts out unexpectedly while in use due to a dead battery, workers may be at serious risk.
-Workers must commonly put additional pressure or force on a tool for it to operate as needed.
+Further, if a machine shuts off unexpectedly while in use due to a dead battery, workers may be at serious risk.
+Workers must periodically put additional pressure or force on a tool for it to operate as needed.
 If a battery dies, workers leveraging their body weight at the time may lose balance or injure themselves on sharp objects because of static energy suddenly thrusting them forward.

-- Store batteries at safe temperatures: Motorola Solutions recommends that when batteries are not in use, they should be kept in climate-controlled areas of the facility.
+Motorola Solutions recommends that when batteries are not in use, they should be kept in climate-controlled areas of the facility.
 Optimal battery storage temperatures range from 68 to 86 degrees Fahrenheit.
-Additionally, the room in which batteries are kept should be well-ventilated to ensure proper airflow is maintained and to prevent the buildup of dust, contaminants and other air particles.
+Additionally, the room in which batteries are kept should be well-ventilated to ensure proper airflow is maintained and to prevent the buildup of dust, contaminants, and other air particles.

-- Understand charge levels: Charging or discharging for too long can reduce the cycle life of batteries, which lowers ROI and leads to faster degradation of battery components.
+Charging or discharging for too long can reduce the cycle life of batteries, which lowers ROI and leads to faster degradation of battery components.
 An average industrial battery is good for roughly 1,500 cycles.
-However, as Hawker informed, batteries that are discharged beyond 80 percent can reduce the total number of cycles over the life span of the battery.
+However, as Hawker informed, batteries that are discharged beyond 80 percent can reduce the total number of cycles over the lifespan of the battery.
 Newer batteries may also take longer to charge or require additional cycles before they truly reach maximum capacity, so technicians should be sure they are not overcompensating and charging too much during the first few days of use.

-- Clean regularly: Acid spillage and overdischarging can cause a battery to fail.
+Acid spillage and over-discharging can cause a battery to fail.
 As acid bonds together and corrodes the battery, greater energy is required for a battery to reach full charge.
 Meanwhile, acid is highly conductive, causing the battery to self-discharge.
 Batteries should be cleaned every few months with water and baking soda.
 However, workers should not use heat-source dryers or appliances to facilitate faster drying.